What to do if you locked yourself out or are experiencing unwanted blocks.

 Your access to this site has been limited

-If you see this message it means your IP address has been blocked by the Wordfence Firewall by an option configured by the site owner.
-On the page you will see a “Reason” describing why you were blocked.
-If you are an admin on the site you can use this reason to adjust your Wordfence settings.
-This may be Country Blocking or Rate Limiting.
-If you are not an admin on the site, contact the site owner for assistance.
+If you see this message it means that your IP address has been blocked by the Wordfence firewall via an option configured by the site owner.
+On the block page, you will see a “Reason” describing why you were blocked.
+If you are an administrator on the site you can use this reason to adjust your Wordfence settings.
+This may be due to the country blocking or rate limiting features.
+If you are not an administrator on the site then contact the site owner for assistance.

 403 Forbidden.
 A potentially unsafe operation has been detected in your request to this site.

-If you see this message it means Wordfence has blocked you for violating a Firewall rule.
-If you are an admin on the site, check “Live Traffic” and locate the request that was blocked.
-If you are sure that the request is safe and should not be blocked, you can allowlist the action from there.
-If you are not an admin on the site, contact the site owner for assistance.
+If you see this message it means Wordfence has blocked you for violating a firewall rule.
+If you are an administrator on the site, check the “Tools” > “Live Traffic” page feed and locate the request that was blocked.
+If you are sure that the request is safe and should not be blocked, you can add the blocked request to the allowlist.
+If you are not an administrator on the site then contact the site owner for assistance.

 403 Forbidden.
 WHAT?
 Why am I seeing this?

-If you see this message it means your IP address is on the Wordfence IP Blocklist.
-This blocklist contains the top number of IP addresses that are currently engaged in attacks on WordPress websites.
+If you see this message it means that your IP address is on the Wordfence “Real-Time IP Blocklist”.
+This blocklist contains the top number of IP addresses that are currently engaged in attacks on WordPress sites.
 The page provides you with a form you can use to make a report if you think you should not have been blocked.
 Even if you are not doing anything bad, other people using the same IP address may be.
-In the vast majority of cases we will therefore not remove your IP from the blocklist.
-We recommend that you reach out to your Internet Service Provider or VPN provider so that they can track down the source of the malicious traffic coming from the IP address you are using.
+In the vast majority of cases, we will therefore not remove your IP address from the blocklist.
+We recommend that you reach out to your Internet Service Provider or VPN provider so that they can track down the source of the malicious traffic coming from the IP address that you are using.